-My good friend Beryl (who wrote the great tips below) created Momtography™, an online class that came out of her trial and error in the photographic kitchen.
-She’s mentored and taught thousands of women how to love their photos and their life.
+My good friend Beryl (who wrote the great tips below) created Momtography™, an online club that came out of her trial and error in the photographic kitchen.
+She's mentored and taught thousands of women how to love their photos and their life.

 Check out some of the before & after examples from her class participants!

 The One Tech Tip That Will Transform Your Photos Forever

 I have an embarrassing secret to share with you about my photography journey:

 It took me an astonishingly long time to understand how to use my fancy DSLR camera in manual mode.

 I remember how excited I was the day I brought my new DSLR home.
 Before getting a DSLR I was trying to achieve professional results with a point and shoot camera but knew I had 'grown out of it' in that I wouldn't be able to use it to achieve the sharp focus and beautiful background blur that my professional photographer friends could.

 So I took the leap and bought the DSLR.
 I thought the 'big girl' camera was the ticket to amazing photos.
 Only, when I took that camera out of the box and began snapping my photos were still falling short of my expectations and they weren't nearly as beautiful, vibrant, or crisp as I thought they would be.
 I knew a bit about technical photography.
 I had a basic grasp of settings like ISO and Aperture, and Shutter Speed.
 But, I had no clue how to put the settings together.
 I was guessing and then hoping the numbers I selected would equate to beautiful photos. (oftentimes they didn't..)

 Then a friend showed me the light meter...